jfasch/jfasch-home/trainings/material/soup/linux/basics/intro/wsl.rst

 <https://www.theregister.com/2001/06/02/ballmer_linux_is_a_cancer/>`__
 does not make sense.

-All those companies are addicted to Windows (who can imagine leading a life without Outlook?
-Teams?), so it is very respectful from Microsoft to help them out as much as they can [#selfish]_.
+It is, in this light, very respectful from Microsoft to help people out as much as they can [#selfish]_.

 WSL, Finally
 ------------

 WSL is a good thing.
-If I needed to, I'd appreciate that I could just say (but not without opening a command window first),
+If I had to, I'd appreciate that I could just say (but not without opening a command window first),

 .. code-block:: console